MSE2202/Lab1/docs/DC-motor-wiring.md

 4. Shorten the ends of the two 6-wire motor connectors to 2–3 mm and tin the ends.

-5. Cut the blue heat shrink tubing into 12 5 mm pieces and place one piece on each of the 12 motor connector wires.
+5. Cut 5 mm long pieces of heat shrink tubing and place one piece on each of the 12 motor connector wires.
 Slide the tubing towards the white connector.
 Confirm that each wire has a piece of heat shrink on it.

 6. Align the 6-wire motor connector wires with the 6-wire female connector wires.
 Solder each pair of wires together.
 Repeat with the other motor connector and female connector wires.